tastymooncakes/ImageProof-Studio/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **Numbers Protocol** - For ProofSnap cryptographic evidence API
-- Built during a hackathon to help fight AI misinformation
-- Inspired by the need for transparent image verification tools

 ## 👨‍💻 Author

 Created by [@tastymooncakes](https://github.com/tastymooncakes)